-The OAUSD Child Development Department includes Bright Futures Preschool and the Kids Care Before School Program, After School Program, and Distance Learning Support Program.
-(Currently the Before School and After School Programs are paused due to the COVID-19 pandemic.)
+The OAUSD Child Development Department includes Bright Futures Preschool and the Kids Care Before School Program, After School Program, and Summer Camp.
 It is our goal to provide a cohesive education and care experience for OAUSD students and families, in order to support and augment the learning that takes place in the classroom.
-For many families, this begins with Bright Futures Preschool (BFPS).

-Contact Director of Child Development Rebecca Hachmyer or Preschool Coordinator and Kids Care Secretary Carrie Kent to learn more about the Child Development Department!
+Contact Director of Child Development Rebecca Hachmyer or Preschool Coordinator and Kids Care Program Assistant Carrie Kent to learn more about the Child Development Department and Kids Care!